Parents groan as school owners charge spurious fees

 By Dayo Johnson, Regional Editor, South-West, Adesina Wahab, Rotimi Ojomoyela, Shina Abubakar, James Ogunnaike, Peter Okutu, Joseph Erunke and Chinedu Adonu

-Also included are fees for diction in English Language in the absence of a language laboratory.
+Also included are fees for diction in the English Language in the absence of a language laboratory.

 These fees are exclusive of school, report card and lesson fees, among others.